Introduction

 - “I don’t need a permit if I’m not hiring professionals.”

-- “Landscaping doesn’t affect my home’s structure, so I don’t need a permit.”
+- “Landscaping doesn’t impact my home’s structure, so I don’t need a permit.”

-- Truth: Many landscaping elements, like retaining wall design or an in-ground pool, can affect drainage and land integrity, thus requiring a permit.
+- Truth: Some landscaping features, like retaining walls or in-ground pools, can really affect drainage and land stability.
+This means you might need a permit.

 - “If I use native plants, I don’t need a permit.”

-- Truth: While using native plants is often encouraged, the overall scope of the landscaping work, such as extensive planting of trees or altering the terrain with landscaping stones, may still necessitate a permit.
+- Truth: While using native plants is great, the overall size of your landscaping project, such as large stone installations, might still require a permit.

 - “Permits are too expensive and not worth the hassle.”